 The GAR calculation considers the share of assets that meet the EU Taxonomy criteria, ensuring transparency and accountability in sustainable finance.
 By increasing funding for environmental and climate-related expenditures, we can support the collective progress towards sustainable development goals and emissions reductions.

-Derivation of taxonomy-eligible and Taxonomy-aligned economic activities
+Derivation of taxonomy-eligible and Taxonomy-aligned economic activities sovereign debt).
+BAWAG Group primarily used the NACE codes of its customers to classify them into the appropriate PCAF class

 Financed Emissions